 The debt ratio is a financial ratio that measures the extent of a company’s leverage.
 It can be interpreted as the proportion of a company’s assets that are financed by debt.

-Debt to Equity ratio = Total liabilities / Shareholders’ equity
+Debt to Equity ratio = Total liabilities / Equity

-Price earnings ratio (P/E) = The share price at the end of a financial period / Earnings per share (EPS)
+Price earnings ratio (P/E) = The share price at the end of a reporting period / Earnings per share (EPS)

 Earnings per share (EPS) is an indicator attributed to a set of investment (value) indicators.
 This indicator shows the share of the company’s profits per ordinary share.
 When evaluating the indicator, the rule is the higher its value is the better.
 It should be noted, however, that in different sectors of activity, the EPS indicators may vary considerably.